 New Forest Ponies

-When you visit the New Forest there are a group of about 3000 locals that you can't but help noticing.
-They have been hanging around for about 2000 years and what they don't know about the forest is not worth knowing!
-I am talking about of course, the wonderful New Forest Ponies.
+When you visit the New Forest there are a group of about 5,000 locals that you can't but help noticing.
+They have been hanging around for about 2,000 years and what they don't know about the forest is not worth knowing.
+We are talking about the wonderful New Forest Ponies of course!

 Who looks after the ponies?

-Agisters are employed by the Verderers, they watch over the forest to ensure that the owners of depastured stock, and others, meet the requirements of the Verderers in respect of stock welfare.
-They attend road accidents and other incidents involving Commoners' animals, they also deal with injured animals at the scene and humanely destroying animals if necessary.
 Agisters organise the construction and ongoing maintenance of stock pounds within their area, they arrange and manage the rounding up of ponies.
 When Agisters have collected marking fees from Commoners, which is usually done in the New Year; they will clip the pony's tail to a set pattern to show proof of payment and identify in which agister’s area the owner lives.

-Stallions are let out onto the forest between April and July to breed with the mares.
+At present stallions are turned out onto the forest between May and June to breed with the mares.
 The Verderers decide which registered stallions are allowed on to the forest to breed.
 To keep the forest-bred stock healthy, stallions are moved every three to four years.

-Sadly, many animals are killed or maimed by car drivers.
+Sadly, many animals are killed or injured by car drivers.
 Ponies (and cattle) have not road sense and are likely to cross in front of traffic at any time.
-Please remember animals have the right of way in the forest.
-There is a maximum speed limit of 40mph on unfenced forest roads.
+Please remember animals have the right of way on all the roads in the Forest.
+There is a maximum speed limit of 40mph on unfenced Forest roads.
 The use of reflective collars on ponies is a measure some Commoners use to attempt to reduce the number of accidents involving ponies; however not all of the ponies and few cows have these collars so drive with extreme care at night time.